Operator StoryOperator playbook

 LineNow can turn recommendations, alerts, and AI report context into draft cart recommendations.
 The operator reviews quantities, adjusts if needed, and approves.

 The cart becomes a PO.
 The PO goes to the supplier.
-The supplier reply updates the order.
+The supplier reply becomes a structured order update on the living PO.
 Receiving updates inventory.

 Next Monday starts from the new truth.